Minnesota Minimum Coverage Car Insurance: Requirements and Costs (2024)

 Average Cost of Minimum Coverage Car Insurance in Minnesota

-While many factors play a role in determining the cost of minimum coverage car insurance, age is a prominent one.
-In Minnesota, drivers aged 22 to 29 have the highest premiums due to their higher risk of accidents and less driving experience.
+Age significantly impacts the cost of minimum coverage car insurance.
+In Minnesota, drivers aged 22 to 29 pay the highest premiums because insurers consider them higher risk due to their limited experience and increased likelihood of accidents.

-The table below shows the average cost of minimum coverage in Minnesota for each age group, providing a clear overview of how rates vary across different ages.
+The table below shows Minnesota's average cost of minimum coverage by age group.

 60 +$555$46